It is optimal to visit 3 wineries per day in...

 Arrive to Bordeaux at 9 am.
 Meet your private tour guide at the station or the airport.
 Visit 2 wineries before lunch.
 Enjoy lunch in Saint-Emilion.
 Another tasting after lunch.
 Get dropped off at the station at 5-30 pm.

 Arrive to Bordeaux at 9 or 10 am.
 Explore the city center and have lunch.
 Hop onto a half-day wine tour at 2 pm.
 Arrive at the center of Bordeaux at 6 pm.
 Allow at least 30 minutes to get to the train station during rush hour.

 You may also like..

-If you are planning wine tasting in the Medoc, you...
+If you are planning to stay in the center of...

 Hi, my name is Polina.
 I am a sommelier and a wine tour guide in Bordeaux, France.

 I travel to find best wines, wineries and nice places to eat in wine country.